-This week, we interviewed Hana Elliott, vice president of marketing at Ambition, about her well-aligned team.
-Hana shared the importance of visibility and vulnerability in a team and how it makes for a better team dynamic.
+This week, we interview Hana Elliott, vice president of marketing at Ambition, about her well-aligned team.
+Hana shares the importance of visibility and vulnerability in a team and how it makes for a better team dynamic.

 Action: Sit down with your team and make a “for the future” outline.
 Managers should ask team members to write out where they see themselves in one month, six months, and a year.
 Have each member talk through their goals, then outline what the team should prioritize to get everyone’s goals accomplished!